mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 ]
 ```

  This is what we get, an array of two *courses*, and each *course* has these three properties, *tags, _id, and name*.
 Sometimes we just want to get the number of documents, instead of the actual documents.
+So, if That's the case, we don't need to use the *select* method, instead we call *count*.
+And this returns the count of documents that matches the *find* method criteria.
+So, back in terminal